sriramjaju/sriramjaju.github.io/_posts/2017-11-08-EDA-RedWine.md

 In this analysis I will be exploring Red Wine dataset.

+Code for below analysis is available in Github.

 This dataset is public available for research.
 The details are described in \[Cortez et al., 2009\].
 Please include this citation if you plan to use this database:

 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553.
 ISSN: 0167-9236.